 Coursera has a mixed pricing offer.
 Individual courses and specialization paths vary in pricing.
 You have to be logged in and click on “enroll” for a course to see its price.
 Courses that are part of a larger specialization may be available on a monthly subscription basis (approximately $39-$79), or for individual purchase.
 They are more costly than Udemy courses.

 Coursera also offers financial aid for those who cannot afford to enroll and who qualify.
 Finally, you can audit many courses for free and only pay if you want the certificate.
 However, you will not have access to assignments, graded quizzes, etc.

-Clearly on Udemy all courses and content can be accessed at any time and once your purchase a course you own it forever.
+Clearly, on Udemy all courses and content can be accessed at any time and once you purchase a course, you own it forever.